-CANCELLATION & REFUNDS: Refunds are made according to the following schedule: If cancellation is made 180 days or more before the tour departure date, a cancellation fee of \$250 per person will be charged unless the deposit is transferred to a new registration for another VENT tour that will operate within the next 12 months, in which case the cancellation fee will be \$100 per person.
-If cancellation is made between 179 and 151 days before departure date, the deposit is not refundable, but any payments covering the balance of the fee will be refunded.
+Refunds, if any, for any cancellation by a participant are made according to the following schedule: If participant cancels 180 days or more before the tour departure date, a cancellation fee of \$250 per person will be charged unless the deposit is transferred to a new registration for another VENT tour that will operate within the next 12 months, in which case the cancellation fee will be \$100 per person.
+If cancellation is made between 179 and 151 days before departure date, the deposit is not refundable, but any payments covering the balance of the tour fee will be refunded.
 If cancellation is made fewer than 150 days before departure date, no refund is available.
 This policy and fee schedule also applies to pre- and post-tour extensions.
-For your protection, we strongly recommend the purchase of travel insurance that covers trip cancellation/interruption.
+For participants' protection, we strongly recommend the purchase of travel insurance that covers trip cancellation/interruption.

-If you cancel:

-180 days or more before departure date 179 to 151 days before departure date
+If participant cancels: 180 days or more before departure date 179 to 151 days before departure date